DoctorLogicProduct/dltest/_pages/products/growth-accelerators/video-content.md

   component_css: hero-2
   class: video-content__hero
   headline: "Increase Visibility with Video"
   text: "It’s no secret.
 The use of video in marketing plans is on the rise.
-Video has been proven to demand more consumer attention than any other medium.
+Video has been proven to attract more consumer attention than any other medium.
 It can be used as a method to build awareness about your practice, as a content tool to grow your patient base, or to showcase you as an expert in your field."
   btn:
 - component: feature-1
   component_css: feature